Tulip-HFT/Tulip-HFT.github.io/_posts/2015-08-24-bitcoinxt.md

 **Anti-Dos attack improvements:**&nbsp;&nbsp;One of the problems with bitcoin nodes is that you can easily dos them by opening a lot of connections each with a different IP.
 This feature intends to solve that by giving a certain priority depending on the group in which an IP belongs to.
 Right now, only one group is defined which gives a low priority to all connections from the Tor network.

-It has been rumoured that by definition you are on a blacklisted and there for cannot connect.
+It has been rumoured that if you use Tor, you are blacklisted and therefore cannot connect.
 This is simply not true.
 When, a node can no longer handle connections it will disconnect Tor connections first.
 This prevents attacks from the Tor network.

  The other problem was that an attacker could jam a node by opening a connection with the incentive to send a transaction or block but never sending it.
 This feature tries to solve it by reducing the time in which a connection is killed if none is delivered.